 The Stock Market Is (Still) at Record Highs

 If you have retirement savings that are invested in the financial markets, you have a real reason to give thanks.
-The U.S. markets are higher than they have ever been — even after their hair-raising dive in March of 2020.
+The U.S. markets are higher than they have ever been.

 However, it is important to note that volatility in markets (and in life) haven’t been totally vanquished.
 Another shock could be around the corner.
 As someone in (or near) retirement, be cautious and prudent about your exposure to the financial markets.